Martin Wickramasinghe: Martin Wickramasinghe Trust

 Martin Wickramasinghe Trust is an approved by the Government of Sri Lanka as a charitable organization.
 The Martin Wickramasinghe Trust has been established with the objectives of preservation of manuscripts, first editions of all his books, tape recording and photographs related to his life and work.
-Martin Wickramasinghe House & Folk Museum in Koggala also operated by Martin Wickramasinghe Trust Fund.
+Martin Wickramasinghe Folk Museum in Koggala also operated by Martin Wickramasinghe Trust Fund.

+Martin Wickramasinghe Collection

+A library was not established at Koggala, and Wickramasinghe's personal collection of books, draft manuscripts, are stored under the Martin Wickramasinghe Collection in the National Library of Sri Lanka, after these were dontated by the Martin Wickramasinghe Trust.